RevealBi/Documentation/en/datasources/marketo.md

 Your *Admin* panel in Marketo contains the authentication elements listed above.
 For more information on how to find them, check the article about [Authentication](https://developers.marketo.com/rest-api/authentication/) in Marketo's documentation.

-If you need details about how to create the OAuth credentials you need from Marketo to connect, see the article about [Custom Services](https://developers.marketo.com/rest-api/custom-services/?_fsi=oP2ZRHsM) in Marketo's docs.

 ### Setting Up Your Data

 After logging in, you can set up your Marketo data in the following dialog: